What Is an Estate Plan?

 • Revocable Trust – Allows the grantor to alter, amend or terminate the trust without notice.
 Income is taxable to the grantor and asset value is included in the value of estate at death.

-• Pros include – Can be amended, changed, or revoked any time prior to the testator’s death.
+• Advantages include – Can be amended, changed, or revoked any time prior to the testator’s death.
 Can designate primary and contingent guardians for minor children.
 Can help in the estate planning process by minimizing the estate tax burden at the spouse’s death by maximizing the marital deduction.

-• Has the authority to pay bills, manage investments, collect government benefits, file taxes and conduct other financial transactions.
+• Has the authority to pay bills, manage investments, collect government benefits, file taxes, and conduct other financial transactions.

 • A properly drafted DPOA can also help avoid guardianship – a court proceeding that establishes incompetency and places assets under court supervision.